lchoward/lchoward/README.md

 ### Hi there 👋

+I'm currently working on awesome things with the brilliant team at [CommandBar](www.commandbar.com).
+Lmk if you're interested in connecting or learning more about the company!

 <!--
 **lchoward/lchoward** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.